You’ve probably seen a lot of recipes for keto pasta using some form of cheese and almond flour combination.

 - Empty the bowl onto a stable work surface and begin kneading with your hands.

-- Once a smooth dough is formed, wrap with plastic wrap and let sit out at room temperature for 1 hour.
-If using the next day, put it in the fridge.
+- Once a smooth dough is formed, wrap it with plastic wrap and let sit out at room temperature for 1 hour.
+If using it the next day, put it in the fridge.